MO-NO-749/Enterprise-Sales-Operations-Analytics-Project/README.md

 ![Data Layer](DOC/Data%20Layer.png)
 1. **Bronze Layer**: This layer contains Raw data .
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready semantic data modeled into a snowflake schema for reporting, analytics and proformance.
+3. **Gold Layer**: Houses business-ready semantic data modeled into a snowflake schema for reporting, analytics and performance.

 ---